Djambu Barra Barra: Ngukurr arts and artistic career

-Burra Burra, along with other Ngukurr artists, made their public debut at the 4th National Aboriginal & Torres Strait Islander Art Awards (NATSIAA) held at the Museum and Art Gallery of the Northern Territory.
+Barra Barra, along with other Ngukurr artists, made their public debut at the 4th National Aboriginal & Torres Strait Islander Art Awards (NATSIAA) held at the Museum and Art Gallery of the Northern Territory.
 The Ngukurr artists' use of brightly coloured acrylics on canvas, along with their variation in styles and lack of cohesion between artists, made them prominent features, creating a large press coverage and gaining popularity with multiple galleries.
-Burra Burra's early work, Crocodile Story (1987), featured a crooked canvas shape due to a portion of a foot and tail extending outside of the frame.
+Barra Barra's early work, Crocodile Story (1987), featured a crooked canvas shape due to a portion of a foot and tail extending outside of the frame.
 About the work, Barra Barra said, "The crocodile has creative thoughts, like humans.
 He knows how heavy the floods will be.
 He builds a very clever nest.
 His eyes are no longer eyes.
 They are fire".
-The painting, which depicts a crocodile surrounded by fish carrying a man to eat, demonstrates Burra Burra's use of "public" versions of ancestral stories, as the crocodile story's true meaning can only be known to certain trained men.
-The painting, featuring his signature complimentary color pallet, was extremely meaningful to him, and Burra Burra requested that such a painting was to be buried with him.
-However, many of the paintings made by Ngukurr artists were made exclusively for gallaries, and few of them could be returned to their owners.
+The painting, which depicts a crocodile surrounded by fish carrying a man to eat, demonstrates Barra Barra's use of "public" versions of ancestral stories, as the crocodile story's true meaning can only be known to certain trained men.
+The painting, featuring his signature complementary colour pallet, was extremely meaningful to him, and Barra Barra requested that such a painting was to be buried with him.
+However, many of the paintings made by Ngukurr artists were made exclusively for galleries, and few of them could be returned to their owners.

-During this time, Burra Burra began to work with his wife, Amy Jirwulurr Johnson, and collaborated with her for nearly 20 years.
-Amy used similar bold contrasting colours as her husband, with a focus on primary colours and usually depicting animals and plants with meticulous detail.
+During this time, Barra Barra began to work with his wife, Amy Jirwulurr Johnson, and collaborated with her for nearly 20 years.
+She used similar bold contrasting colours as her husband, with a focus on primary colours and usually depicting animals and plants with meticulous detail.
 Their work shared some motifs and stylistic trends, although Amy Johnson's work presents portrays animals from her mother's country rather than the ancestral figures and totems found in her husband's work.
-She and Djambu were part of numerous group exhibitions at the Alcaston Gallery in Melbourne from 1989-1997, curated and represented by Beverly Knight of the Knight family, notable supporters of Ngukurr artists.
+She and Barra Barra were part of numerous group exhibitions at the Alcaston Gallery in Melbourne from 1989 to 1997, curated and represented by Beverly Knight of the Knight family, notable supporters of Ngukurr artists.
 This provided some relief from the slow fade of Ngukurr art and the departure of many members from the Ngkurr Adult Education Committee.